HybridELEC/HybridELEC_Rebooter/README.md

 # HybridELEC_Rebooter
 Release-only repo for the HybridELEC Rebooter app used in Android+CE+EE firmware

+There would've been sources here, but sadly I've lost the source of a lot of my old projects after an disk breakage.
+The sources would be opened here after a rewrite is finished, similarly to hepacker.

 ## Releases (newest first)
 Unless you want to dig back for some history, there is no real reason to use the older version